arunike/CareerHub-API/README.md

 ### 👤 Experience
 - Full CRUD for work experience entries (title, company, location, start/end dates, description, skills, employment type)
-- Skills are auto-extracted from description on save (NLP pipeline)
+- Skills are auto-extracted from descriptions and can be AI-refined after save when a provider key is configured
 - Experience data is the shared context for all AI features
 - **Company logo upload**: `POST /api/career/experiences/{id}/upload-logo/` (multipart) and `DELETE /api/career/experiences/{id}/remove-logo/`; logos are stored as URL-backed assets and use Vercel Blob automatically when `BLOB_READ_WRITE_TOKEN` is configured
 - **Raise History**: each experience can link to an Offer; raise events (date, type, before/after base/bonus/equity, label, notes) are stored as a JSON array on the linked Offer's `raise_history` field